Tokyo Yokocho Guide: 9 Best Alley Districts + First-Timer Etiquette (2026)

 Yokocho (横丁, literally “side street”) is the Japanese word for these dense pedestrian alleys of micro-restaurants.
 Tokyo has dozens of them, most of them grew out of black markets in the years after World War II, and visiting a Tokyo yokocho is one of the most efficient ways to experience the city’s drinking and eating culture in concentrated form.

-This guide is the practical map: what a yokocho actually is, why these spaces persisted into the modern city, the etiquette that makes the experience work, and the seven Tokyo yokocho that are worth planning a night around.
+This guide is the practical map for a first-time yokocho visit: what a yokocho actually is, why these spaces persisted into the modern city, the etiquette that makes the experience work, and the best yokocho in Tokyo to plan a night around.
+We cover nine alleys below, with nearest station, walking time, and typical hours for each, plus a comparison table and an FAQ for first-timers.

 What a Yokocho Actually Is